-X. Application Requirements
+XI.
+Application Requirements

-- A. Any agency established and operated under the authority of the CCCA/PSA must follow statutes, standards, regulations and policies prescribed by DCJS, which are located on the DCJS website. - B. CCCA/PSA agencies are required to have written Standard Operating Procedures (SOPs) which address and comply with all current statutes, regulations, standards, guidelines, protocols, and policies. - C. All CCCA/PSA agencies must have a current Memorandum of Understanding (MOU) for the Pretrial and Community Corrections Case Management System (PTCC) between the administrative agent and DCJS. - D. All CCCA/PSA agencies currently operating in an office or department that is not part of the local government must submit the current written memorandum of understanding by which the implementing office or department agrees to comply with all applicable grant terms, conditions, standards, and assurances. - E. All CCCA/PSA agencies must fully utilize the PTCC case management system.
-Full utilization includes the use of all modules and sub-modules and all data elements as they apply to each probationer even if they are not underlined.
-PTCC must be the primary data source for defendant and probationer records management information and case management activities.
+- A. Any agency established and operated under the authority of the CCCA/PSA must follow statutes, standards, regulations and policies prescribed by DCJS, which are located on the DCJS website. - B. CCCA/PSA agencies are required to have written Standard Operating Procedures (SOPs) that address and comply with all current statutes, regulations, standards, guidelines, protocols, and policies. - C. All CCCA/PSA agencies currently operating in an office or department that is not part of the local government must submit the current written memorandum of understanding by which the implementing office or department agrees to comply with all applicable grant terms, conditions, standards, and assurances.

-F. All PSA agencies:

-- 1. Must provide both pretrial investigation and supervision services to all localities served. - 2.
-May assist adult drug courts or specialized dockets operating within their jurisdiction with the assessment and supervision of pretrial defendants. - 3.
-Must conduct a risk assessment using the Virginia Pretrial Risk Assessment Instrument (VPRAI) as part of the pretrial investigation. - 4.
-Must use the Praxis to guide bail recommendations. - 5.
-Must ensure that placements have a VPRAI linked to a previous screening, or a VPRAI completed if the placement is a direct placement from the magistrate or judge without benefit of a pretrial investigation report. - 6.
-Must assign supervision levels based on the Praxis. - 7.
-Must make provisions, if providing GPS/electronic monitoring, to ensure that no defendant is prevented from release on bail or returned to jail solely based on the inability to pay fees or costs.

-G. All CCCA agencies:

-- 1. Should ensure that the length of supervision does not exceed the maximum sentence allowable by law and the amount of time necessary for the probationer to complete all measurable conditions of supervision.
+- D. All PSA agencies: - 1.
+Must provide both pretrial investigation and supervision services to all localities served. - 2.
+Must conduct a risk assessment using the Virginia Pretrial Risk Assessment Instrument (VPRAI) as part of the pretrial investigation. - 3.
+Must use the Praxis to guide bail recommendations. - 4.
+Must assign supervision levels based on the Praxis. - 5.
+Must make provisions, if providing GPS/electronic monitoring, to ensure that no defendant is prevented from release on bail or returned to jail solely based on the inability to pay fees or costs. - E. All CCCA agencies: - 1.
+Should ensure that the length of supervision does not exceed the maximum sentence allowable by law and the amount of time necessary for the probationer to complete all measurable conditions of supervision.
 The generally accepted maximum time under supervision has been an average of six (6) months for misdemeanants and twelve (12) months for felons. - 2.
-Should ensure that interventions be supported by assessment results, be least restrictive, and determined to be effective by research. - H. Each applicant is required to have a Community Criminal Justice Board (CCJB) serving as an advisory body to the local governing body on matters pertaining to local criminal justice issues.
+Should ensure that interventions be supported by assessment results, be least restrictive, and determined to be effective by research. - F. Each applicant is required to have a Community Criminal Justice Board (CCJB) serving as an advisory body to the local governing body on matters pertaining to local criminal justice issues.
 The composition and responsibilities of the CCJB are specified in § 9.1-178 et seq. of the Code of Virginia.

-XI.
+XII.
 Application Forms and Instructions